 Wear: Something fancy AND warm, and bring something waterproof (see below); consider comfortable shoes because there are quite a lot of stairs you have to traverse in order to navigate the site!
 And there will be a ten minute walk towards Hyde Park, if you don't find a cab at the end of the night.

 Drink: Champagne!
 It's the opera.
-No really, drink whatever you want – but we love that they have coffee on site.
-Operas are long.
+No really, drink whatever you want (there's a decent selection of local wines available at bars all around the venue) – but we love that they have coffee on site.
+Operas are long and West Side Story is two and a half hours.

 Turn up: by 7pm latest for a 7.30pm performance.
 As mentioned, the site is not quite as straightforward as the Joan Sutherland Theatre (Opera Australia's usual home) – and you want to have time to queue for a glass of bubbles and find your seat.